College Factual by our College Data Analytics Team

 Unbiased Factual Guarantee

-The University of Washington - Bothell Campus Student to Faculty Ratio & Faculty Composition
+The University of Washington-Bothell Campus Student to Faculty Ratio & Faculty Composition

-Worse Than Average Student to Faculty Ratio
+Student to Faculty Ratio is Higher Than Average

 Instructional Staff at the College

 The following table shows all the employees the school considers instructional, and therefore, part of the above student-to-faculty ratio.
-These include both those employees designated as either "primarily instructional" or as "instructional combined with research/public service".
-It does not include employees that have been identified by University of Washington - Bothell Campus as primarily performing research or public service.
+These include both those employees designated as either “primarily instructional” or as “instructional combined with research/public service”.
+It does not include employees that have been identified by University of Washington-Bothell Campus as primarily performing research or public service.

-Total of Instructional Employees31821110766.4%
+Total of Instructional Employees 324 202 122 62%

-Total of Those With Faculty Status31821110766.4%
+Total of Those With Faculty Status 324 202 122 62%

-Not on Tenure Track1807310740.6%
+Not on Tenure Track 195 75 120 38%

 Colleges often use part-time professors and adjuncts to teach courses, rather than full-time faculty.
 This hiring practice is primarily a way to save money amid increasingly tight budgets.
 However, it is a controversial practice with strong views on either side.
 We encourage you to understand this topic more deeply, and how the colleges you are interested in approach faculty hiring.
-It's your education and your money on the line.
-Make sure you know what you are getting for it.

-University of Washington - Bothell Campus has 13 instructional graduate assistants that teach or provide teaching-related duties.
+University of Washington-Bothell Campus has 9 instructional graduate assistants that teach or provide teaching-related duties.
 These responsibilities could range from entirely teaching lower-level courses themselves, to assisting professors by developing teaching materials, preparing or giving exams and grading student work.
 We suggest you ask the college to what extent graduate assistants are relied on for instruction, so you know what you are paying for.
+Additionally, the school has 8 non-instructional graduate assistants.

-Continue Your Research on UW Bothell Campus
+Continue Your Research on UW Bothell

 Popular Reports